-The effective tax rate expense for the three and six months ended June 30, 2015 were unfavorably impacted primarily by state taxes and nondeductible expenses.
-The effective tax rate benefit in the three months ended June 30, 2014 was unfavorably impacted by the state deferred tax impact of combining the CERP properties for tax purposes.
-The effective tax rate benefit in the six months ended June 30, 2014 was unfavorably impacted by the state deferred tax impact of combining the CERP properties, offset by a tax benefit from the decrease in uncertain state tax positions.
+The effective tax rate for the three months ended September 30, 2015 is approximately zero because the income/(loss) before income taxes rounds to zero.
+The effective tax rate expenses for the three and nine months ended September 30, 2015 were unfavorably impacted primarily by state taxes and nondeductible expenses.
+The effective tax rate benefit for the three months ended September 30, 2014 was unfavorably impacted by nondeductible goodwill impairments and the state deferred tax impact of combining the CERP properties for tax purposes.
+The effective tax rate benefit for the nine months ended September 30, 2014 was unfavorably impacted by nondeductible goodwill impairments and the state deferred tax impact of combining the CERP properties, offset by a tax benefit from the decrease in uncertain state tax positions.

-We believe that it is reasonably possible that the total amount of unrecognized tax benefits as of June 30, 2015 will not materially change within the next 12 months.
+We believe that it is reasonably possible that the total amount of unrecognized tax benefits as of September 30, 2015 will not materially change within the next 12 months.
 Audit outcomes and the timing of audit settlements are subject to significant uncertainty.
 Although we believe that an adequate provision has been made for such matters, there is the possibility that the ultimate resolution of such matters could have an adverse effect on our earnings.
 Conversely, if these matters are resolved favorably in the future, the related provision would be reduced, thus having a favorable impact on earnings.